Enhancing LGBTQ+ resource access and community connections

 Business Owner Goals

-Goal: to attract new customers to their business.
+• Goal: Attract new customers to their business.

 Business Owner Problem